-Keep in mind this list is purely indicative of what we expect is most globally relevant for 2017.
+Keep in mind this list is purely indicative of what we expect is most globally relevant nowadays.
 If your company has a narrower target market, your own ‘top 10’ could include different languages that didn’t make it into our list.
 For example, EU legislation leads to a phenomenon whereby a language like Italian, which didn’t make it into our top 10, is currently far more translated to than Arabic.
 Nonetheless, Arabic-speaking countries represent a greater emerging potential for business opportunities and a growing consumer base.

-Similarly, the same CSA Research mentioned previously showed Thai, Indonesian and Persian are rising fast due to increasing Internet adoption pushed by their respective countries’ governments and should become relevant for businesses providing marketing content online very soon.
+Similarly, the same CSA Research mentioned previously showed Thai, Indonesian and Persian are rising fast due to increasing internet adoption pushed by their respective countries’ governments and should become relevant for businesses providing marketing content online very soon.

 These 10 languages will help initiate global growth, but if combined with a digital strategy that manages content in a multilingual context, you have turned global content management into a competitive advantage.

 Remember that your own market research should come first.
 Also, your target audience should heavily influence what languages you decide to include in your translation and localization strategy.

 About the author

 Inês Pimentel is Senior Content Marketing Manager at Amplexor, based in Lisbon.
 With broad experience in marketing and communication in tech, service and non-profit contexts, Inês joined Amplexor marketing team in 2016.
 She's certified in Inbound, Email and Content Marketing.